-Digital nomad visas are intended for long-term travelers looking to move to another country and start a new life there.
+Digital nomad european visas are intended for long-term travelers looking to move to another country and start a new life there.
 If you’re planning on living in another country for less than 180 days, you probably don’t qualify.
 The visa is also intended for people who have a means of supporting themselves financially while they are away from their home country.

 The 90-Day Visa